-The image provided by Acquisition Software has to meet the criteria of fingerprints as described in [ISO_FINGER] (particularly chapter 7 "Image acquisition requirements").
-The requirements according to setting level 31 or 41 from table 1 in [ISO_FINGER] are in force.
+The image provided by Acquisition Software has to meet the criteria of fingerprints as described in [ISO\FINGER] (particularly chapter 7 "Image acquisition requirements").
+The requirements according to setting level 31 or 41 from table 1 in [ISO\FINGER] are in force.

 For the acquisition process, a pre-qualification of the fingerprints to prefer high quality has to be used.
 The activation of the acquisition has to occur automatically.
-The capture should prefer the highest quality image of a sequence, at least the last captured image (after time-out) of a sequence.
-It is possible that this functionality is part of the hardware firmware and may not be available as separate software component.
+The capture should prefer the highest quality image of all images within the sequence, that present a quality above a to be defined scanner-specific threshold.
+In the case of a time-out, at least the last captured image is returned.